dxc-technology/halstack-style-guide/components/box/README.md

 ## Design specifications

-The Box component serves as a wrapper component, there could be two types of styling and adjusting properties that can be used with the container.
+The Box component serves as a wrapper component, all the properties are related to its size itself, `margin` and `padding`.

 ### Size